Victoria Monét: 2014–2018: Nightmares & Lullabies and Life After Love

-Following the shootings of Alton Sterling and Philando Castile, and the Dallas Police shooting, Monét released "Better Days" with Ariana Grande on July 10, 2016.
+Following the shootings of 2016- Alton Sterling and Philando Castile, as well as the Dallas Police shooting, Monét released "Better Days" with Ariana Grande on July 10, 2016.
 Monét joined girl group Fifth Harmony on the North American leg of the 7/27 Tour, which began on July 25, 2016, as an opening act along with pop singer JoJo.
 Grande joined Monét on one of the tour dates to perform "Better Days".
 On September 22, 2016, Grande announced on Twitter that Monét will serve as an opening act along with British girl group Little Mix on the North American leg of the Dangerous Woman Tour.
 Monét also supported Grande on the European leg of the tour alongside rapper Bia.

 In 2016, Monét released the promotional single "Do You Like It" which was followed by the single "Ready", which was released while on tour with Ariana Grande in April 2017.
 Both singles would later be included on Life After Love Pt.
 2. On February 23, 2018, Monét released the first half of her "Life After Love" series, Life After Love, Pt.
 1. The project features the single "Freak", which was released on February 9 with the project's pre-order.
 A remix of the song featuring previous tour-mate Bia, was released on July 19, 2018, alongside a music video.
 The latter half of the "Life After Love" series, Life After Love, Pt.
 2, was released on September 28, 2018, and was preceded by the single "New Love".